Miami-based Ironhack raises $20 million for its coding bootcamps as demand for coders continues – TechCrunch

 Ironhack, a company offering programming bootcamps across Europe and North and South America, has raised $20 million in its latest round of funding.

-The Miami-based company with locations in Amsterdam, Barcelona, Berlin, Lisbon, Madrid, Mexico City, Miami, Paris and Sao Paulo said it will use the money to build out more virtual offerings to compliment the company’s campuses.
+The Miami-based company (with locations in Amsterdam, Barcelona, Berlin, Lisbon, Madrid, Mexico City, Miami, Paris and São Paulo) said it will use the money to build out more virtual offerings to complement the company’s campuses.

 Over the next five years, 13 million jobs will be added to the tech industry in the U.S., according to Ironhack co-founder Ariel Quiñones.
 That’s in addition to another 20 million jobs that Quiñones expects to come from the growth of the technology sector in the EU.